membrane/api-gateway/com.predic8.membrane.core/examples/router/loadbalancer-client-2/README.txt

 6. Click on the LoadBalancer tab.
 Than click on the link called "Default".

-7. Notice the node you registered with the lbclient.
+7. You will find there the node you registered with the lbclient.

-8. Register the 2 other nodes:
+8. Register 2 additional nodes:

 java -jar lbclient.jar up localhost 4001
 java -jar lbclient.jar up localhost 4002

-9. Create another node with host name "localhost" and port 4001.

 10. Open the URL http://localhost:8080.

 11. Click the refresh button in your browser a few times.
-You will notice that requests will be redirected to Node 1-3.
+You will notice that requests will be distributed to Node 1-3.

 12. Execute

 java -jar lbclient.jar down localhost 4000

 13. Open the URL http://localhost:8080 again.
-When you use the refresh button, you will notice that no request are directed to node 1 anymore.
+After several refreshes, you will notice that no request are directed to node 1 anymore.

 14. Stop the router by closing the command line that runs the router.